ProGet vs. SonaType

 ProGet automatically discovers vulnerabilities, license agreements in packages, and block package usage by automatically assessing vulnerabilities based on the CVE Score or your team’s manual assessment as well as packages with unwanted licenses (such as GPL-3) so that developers don’t accidentally incorporate them into a new project.

-Analyze active releases for new vulnernabilities or unwanted licenses
+Analyze active projects & builds for new vulnerabilities or unwanted licenses

-Projects and Releases in ProGet let you track the open-source and third-party components (packages) that your organization uses, and help you identify issues like vulnerabilities, license violations, and missing packages.
+Projects and Builds in ProGet let you track the open-source and third-party components (packages) that your organization uses, and help you identify issues like vulnerabilities, license violations, and missing packages.

 Analyze Docker like analyze packages